Grupp-4-Bokningar/Bookings/README.md

 # Bookings - REST
 Bookingservice is for volonteers and attendees to 'book/sign up' themself on a specific event.
 Admin has CRUD abilities.

-# Subscription
+# Subscription - REST
 Users can subscribe to specific locations.
 There is possiblity to show all subscribed events on a users own profile.
 Altough not in this project.

-# AdminPage, Frontend MVC
+# AdminPage, Frontend ASP.NET MVC
 Together with another subproject integrated a REST-API to see events, and be able with our own Booking REST API to 'book' themself on that event.
 Forms to be able to use CRUD.

 # Projectmembers